The perfect company logo can elevate your brand to new heights.

-The top car company logos in 2018 epitomize this strong brand recognition and loyalty through visual identity.
+The top car company logos in 2021 epitomize this strong brand recognition and loyalty through visual identity.
 We rounded up the best symbols, the stories behind them, and why they are so darn successful.

 Top 10 Car Company Logos Facilitating Strong Brand Loyalty

-However, Toyota also offers a line of jeeps, sedans, and limos.
+However, Toyota also offers a line of jeeps, sedans and limos.
 The Toyota car logo is simple and very recognizable.
 The current symbol was redesigned for Toyota’s 50th anniversary in 1989.

-Toyota's logo has a main -- but not widely-known -- meaning.
-It’s clear that in the middle, we have three oval shapes that are combined and form a letter "T," but what most people don’t know is that in the beginning, the Toyota company started out as the industrial loom maker.
+Toyota's logo has a main, but not widely-known, meaning.
+It’s clear that in the middle, there are three oval shapes that combine to form a letter "T," but what most people don’t know is that in the beginning, the Toyota company started out as the industrial loom maker.

 Toyota’s logo doesn’t have aggressive lines or rough edges; it’s very soft and rounded, like the majority of their cars.
-This is a great example how logo embodies the same values as the car design – Toyota has very curvy and sleek cars, without brash edges.
+This is a great example of how the logo embodies the same values as the car design – Toyota has very curvy and sleek cars, without brash edges.